Purdue-CS193/lab-1-spb3710/index.md

+##Sri's first CS193 Lab
+- coding is sort of fun
+- this class is not in the morning
+- nice TA's
+- good AC in the room

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.